ksylor/ohshitgit/README.md

 Okay, now for some code changes so that we can see this content on the site!

-7. in the `_data` folder, open up `site.json` and add your new language to the list of languages on the site.
-For example, to add German to the site, use the local word for the language (e.g. not the english word German, but the German word Deutsch) and the standard language code.
+7. in the `_data` folder, open up `site.js` and add your new language to the list of languages on the site.
+For example, to add German to the site, use the local word for the language (e.g. not the english word German, but the German word Deutsch), the standard language code, and then a translation of the phrase "View in other languages" which will be used as an `aria-label` for the language picker when that language is selected.

 ```
 "languages": [
+    {
-    { "label": "english", "code": "en" },
+        "label": "english",
+        "code": "en",
+        "arialabel": "View in other languages"
+    },
+    {
-    { "label": "deutsch", "code": "de }
+        "label": "deutsch",
+        "code": "de",
+        "arialabel": "In anderen Sprachen anzeigen"
+    }
 ],
 ```